pixelesque 2 years ago

 BVH construction is my favorite question to ask in interviews because there's no single best solution and it mostly relies on mathy heuristics to get a decent tree.
 You can also always devote more time to making a more optimal tree but there's a tradeoff where it'll eventually take more time than it saves in raytracing.

-shmerl a year ago
+shmerl 2 years ago

 Ray tracing on Linux for CP2077 with 7900 XTX is still barely usable, but it's getting better.